 We’ve seen this scam pulled by locals and foreigners as many foreigners who retire in Costa Rica become property managers or real estate agents (anyone can be one, there is no test or license needed).
 Their website looks legit and the pictures look good but you don’t see any reviews of them online anywhere else.
-When you arrive, the house doesn’t look the pictures at all, it’s dirty and none of the amenities described are there.
-You already sent the full amount and you can’t get a hold of the owner, just the local who lives on the property and doesn’t have access.
+You put down a deposit and then…nothing.
+No communication, no answer, no reply.

 Another tip is to join the Facebook groups like Costa Rica Expats or Gringos in Costa Rica since many of those members can give recommendations for legit property managers and vacation rentals.
 If you’re looking for long term rentals, look up the “real estate and rentals” Facebook group of the place you’re going to.
 For example, the Tamarindo Rentals and Real Estate or Atenas Costa Rica Classifieds.

-Always cover your pin number when at an ATM and watch out for lurkers.
+If you’re using a debit card (we don’t recommend this), cover your pin number when at an ATM and watch out for lurkers.
 Use the ATM only during the day and don’t accept anyone’s offer to help you use the ATM.
 All ATM’s have an English option.

 Read more Costa Rica travel tips below!

 - First time to Costa Rica?
 Read our First Time in Costa Rica guide.

 - Not sure how to move around Costa Rica?
 Read our How to Get Around Costa Rica guide to find the best transportation method for you.

 - Click the link to get our detailed Costa Rica Packing List so you know what essential items to bring.